based on Reviews

 • Different bioavailability and compound form of individual preparations

-• Time of supply (z.B.
-Interactions, fatty foods)
+• Time of supply (z.B(Interactions, fatty foods)

-• Individually different digestion and absorption capacity
+• Individually varying digestive and absorption capacities

 • Functionality of metabolism and intestines (digestion, absorption)